 These interventions may be led by an experienced teacher or teaching assistant.
 Staff new to leading a specific intervention always access training in advance to ensure skills, knowledge and teaching methods are up to date.
 This way we can ensure our children receive an enhanced educational experience.

-Recent training has included;
+Training has included;